JoyPoint/netcdf-c/docs/inmemory.md

-The first two capabilities are intertwined in the sense that the *diskless* capability makes use internally of the *inmemory* capability (for netcdf classic only).
+The first two capabilities are intertwined in the sense that the *diskless* capability makes use internally of the *inmemory* capability (at least for netcdf classic only).
 But, the *inmemory* capability can be used independently of the *diskless* capability.

 The *mmap()* capability provides a capability similar to *diskless* but using special capabilities of the underlying operating system.
+It turns out that the mmap capability has seen no significant use, so its use is deprecated and will be removed at some point in the future.

 Note also that *diskless* and *inmemory* can be used for both *netcdf-3* (classic) and *netcdf-4* (enhanced) data.
 The *mmap*